st0rmw1ndz/modbot/README.md

 The modules that are in the output are determined at compile time, within the `config.go` file.
 Don't worry-this process uses a straightforward syntax that doesn't require any programming knowledge.
 Though, if you're using this, I assume you're smart enough to know that.

+modbot is made to be forked, edited, and added onto.
+If you don't like how something is formatted or looks, you should change it!
+Go is a very simple and straightforward language, so it should've be too difficult for non-experienced users.

 ## Attributions

 This project was inspired by [gocaudices](https://github.com/LordRusk/gocaudices), which I've used in the past.
 I created this to be window manager and status bar agnostic, in addition to allowing more options for where the input comes from.